-This little known self clinging parthenocissus creeper not only has smaller leaves as the other varieties, but it also remains very small!
-It doesn't grow quickly and it's biggest size is around 3 to 4 meters - at this height, the shoots will only grow horizontally.
-It will remain low on buildings in a range where pruning it it easy, wich makes it excellent for greening smaller objects.
-It's flowers and fruit can be compared to those of "Veitchii", only smaller.
-It is frost resistant just as its bigger cousins and als displays beautiful reds in autumn.
+This little known self clinging/climbing parthenocissus creeper not only has smaller leaves as the other varieties, but it also remains very small!
+It doesn't grow quickly and its biggest size is around 3 to 4 meters.
+At this height, the shoots will only grow horizontally.
+It will remain low on buildings in a range where pruning it is easy, which makes it excellent for greening smaller structures and objects.
+Its flowers and fruit are comparable to those of Veitchii, only smaller.
+It is frost resistant, just as its bigger cousins, and displays beautiful reds in autumn.

 Cultivar of parthenocissus tricuspidata, discovered by George R. Jackmann in 1938 on a facade in England